Orange, former executives to stand trial over staff suicides

-PARIS, June 16 (Reuters) - The former head of France Telecom Didier Lombard, six other executives and telecoms operator Orange have been ordered to stand trial over their alleged role in a wave of staff suicides.
+PARIS (Reuters) - The former head of France Telecom Didier Lombard, six other executives and telecoms operator Orange (ORAN.PA) have been ordered to stand trial over their alleged role in a wave of staff suicides.

 They stand accused of engaging in or assisting psychological harassment, according to the court order, obtained by Reuters.
 Lombard, a former human resources head and a deputy CEO were placed under court supervision until trial.